GretaRob/Buzzer/README.md

 ## Project Description

-Twitter-like social network website for making posts.
+Twitter-like social network website for posting.
 Registered users can create, edit and delete posts.
 They can as well follow/unfollow other users and like/unlike posts.
 Posts are paginated.
+Website was built using Python, Django framework.
+Edit, delete and like buttons implemented usiing Javascript to avoid reloading the entire page.

 *****